fivetran/dbt_youtube_analytics_source/README.md

 ```

 ## Step 3: Define database and schema variables
 By default, this package runs using your destination and the `youtube_analytics` schema.
-If this is not where your Youtube Analytics data is (for example, if your twitter schema is named `youtube_analytics_fivetran`), add the following configuration to your root `dbt_project.yml` file:
+If this is not where your Youtube Analytics data is (for example, if your youtube schema is named `youtube_analytics_fivetran`), add the following configuration to your root `dbt_project.yml` file:

 ```yml
 # dbt_project.yml